JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2023-04-30-legpipe_alias_en.md

 text = ["""MUTUAL NON-DISCLOSURE AGREEMENT
 This Mutual Non-Disclosure Agreement (the “Agreement”) is made on _________ by and between:
-John Snow Labs, a Delaware corporation, registered at 16192 Coastal Highway, Lewes, Delaware 19958 (“John Snow Labs”), and Bosonit, S.L, a Spanish corporation, registered at Portales 71, 2º floor, Offices 7,8,9 and
-10. (“Company”), (each a “party” and together the “parties”).
+John Snow Labs, a Delaware corporation, registered at 16192 Coastal Highway, Lewes, Delaware 19958 (“John Snow Labs”), and Acentos, S.L, a Spanish corporation, registered at Gran Via 71, 2º floor (“Company”), (each a “party” and together the “parties”).
 Recitals:
 John Snow Labs and Company intend to explore the possibility of a business relationship between each other, whereby each party (“Discloser”) may disclose sensitive information to the other party (“Recipient”).
 The parties agree as follows:"""]